aspnetzero/documents/docs/en/Features-Quick-Navigation.md

 ![quick-navigation-on-left-menu](images/quick-navigation-on-left-menu.png)

-*And it is also available on mobile screen:*
+*And it is also available on mobile screens:*

 ![quick-navigation-on-mobile-menu](images/quick-navigation-on-mobile-menu.png)